2018 LEADERSHIP INSTITUTE OVERVIEW

-YLNI’s Leadership Institute connects young professionals with their peers and their community as they gain career skills.
+YLNI’s Leadership Institute connects emerging leaders with their peers and their community as they gain career skills.
 Through hands-on instruction, small group activities, personal reflection, and sharing, participants develop skills needed to help them advance in their careers and community.
 Topics range from personality recognition and communication effectiveness to board stewardship and business ethics.

 - Become an active member of YLNI

 - Develop practical, real-world leadership skills